sagemath/trac_to_gh/Issue 704.md

 # Issue 704: create a global proof option, which integrates "proof = False" and "proof = True" in a much better way

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/704

 Original creator: was